-In the axisymmetric UHD accretion problem, all flows develop a steady state after a short transition period and maintained stability well after the steady state is established.
-Unlike the original study by Font et al. [1, 2] that used $r{\text{max}} = 50$, this simulation required at a minimum $r{\text{max}} = 100$ to capture the evolution without interference by domain boundaries.
-A parameter survey where we test the functional dependence of the accretion rate on the value of r{max} is a future direction for this project.
+In the axisymmetric UHD accretion problem, all flows develop a steady state after a short transition period and maintain stability well after the steady state is established.
+Unlike the original study by Font et~al.~[1,~2] that used $r{\rm max}=50$, this simulation for the models presented required at a minimum $r{\rm max}=100$ to capture the evolution without interference by domain boundaries.
+A parameter survey where we test the functional dependence of the accretion rate on the value of $r{\rm max}$ is a future direction for this project.
 Only preliminary dependence has been investigated so far, and there is evidence that the domain does impact the accretion rate for our system.
-Font et al. used the usual hydrodynamic equations of motion (Eqn.
-(2.108) using (2.118), (2.119) and (2.120) with $\mathcal{B}^i = 0$) to study fluids with speeds of sound in the ultra relativistic regime, $v{\infty} > \sqrt{\Gamma - 1}$.
+Font et~al.used the usual hydrodynamic equations of motion (Eqn.
+(2.107) using (2.117), (2.118) and (2.119) with $\mathcal{B}^i=0$) to study fluids with speeds of sound in the ultra relativistic regime, $v{\infty}>\sqrt{\Gamma-1}$.
 Our study focused on a fluid with an internal energy sufficiently large that we are able to neglect the conservation of the baryon rest mass density entirely, therein solving a different set of hydrodynamic equations.
-The studies performed by Font et al. set the outer radial boundary at $r{\text{max}} = 50$, and assumed that this is sufficiently far from the black hole to prevent numerical artifacts from disrupting the calculations even for their ultrarelativistic study.
-Our studies of the ultrarelativistic regime show that using $r{\text{max}} = 50$ results in a stable accretion flow that is marred with numerical artifacts.
+The studies performed by Font et~al.set the outer radial boundary at $r{\rm max}=50$, and assumed that this is sufficiently far from the black hole to prevent numerical artifacts from disrupting the calculations even for their ultrarelativistic study.
+Our studies of the ultrarelativistic regime show that using $r{\rm max}=50$ results in a stable accretion flow that is marred with numerical artifacts.
 Our results show that the domain must be carefully monitored to prevent artificial numerical results.
 Furthermore, when studying the axisymmetric evolution of our formulations of the ultrarelativistic hydrodynamic system we discovered that marginally supersonic flows exhibit a detached shock.
 The detached shock formation was not achieved in previous simulations.
+However, as stated in Chap.
+5 we require further studies to determine if the bow shock is a result of choosing a different parameter regime, the choice of the domain of integration, or if it is a direct result of the choice of physical fluid model.
+We leave answering this question to a future investigation.

 When larger asymptotic velocities were studied, the flow morphology changed dramatically.
-The bow shock did not form instead the tail shock that forms early in the simulation remained attached to the black hole.
+The bow shock did not form, instead the tail shock that forms early in the simulation remained attached to the black hole.
 This is in agreement with previous studies presented in [1].